asfelix/MkAdminer/README.md

 # mkAdminer

-Automate scripts for administration of Mikrotik hotspots.
+Automation scripts for administration of Mikrotik hotspots.
 Just for learn how to use github.

 Pre requisits:
 - Linux